codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 This article focuses on monitoring individual Argo CD applications in the GitOps Apps dashboard.
 To monitor deployments of a group of applications in parallel, see [Application Group information]({{site.baseurl}}/docs/deployments/gitops/gitops-app-groups/).

 **Monitor deployments, resources, and services of individual applications**
-As a one-stop shop for Argo Rollouts and Argo CD, the Applications tab in the GitOps Apps dashboard delivers on the challenge of keeping track of your applications and their deployments, whatever the frequency and scale, across all clusters in your enterprise.
+As a one-stop shop for Argo Rollouts and Argo CD, the GitApps dashboard and its Applications tab delivers on the challenge of keeping track of your applications and their deployments, whatever the frequency and scale, across all clusters in your enterprise.
 A wide range of filters, progressive delivery views, and enriched CI and CD information, provide full traceability and visibility of deployments.

 {% include